 One reason so many myths and inaccuracies about Lugosi's life abound is because a large number of his theatrical outings were performed in small towns.
 Unless someone had access to the newspaper review or advertisements, the performance became a forgotten one.
 Just because no one has kept logs of Lugosi's work does not mean it never happened.
-Just as I was surprised to learn, when reading VAMPIRE OVER LONDON, that Lugosi performed as Dracula in my hometown of Philadelphia at the Forest Theater, I learned in NO TRAVELER RETURNS Lugosi was the star in a performance of ARSENIC AND OLD LACE in suburban New Hope, PA.
+Just as I was surprised to learn, when reading VAMPIRE OVER LONDON, that Lugosi performed as Dracula in my hometown of Philadelphia at the Forest Theater, I discovered in NO TRAVELER RETURNS Lugosi was the star in a performance of ARSENIC AND OLD LACE in suburban New Hope, PA.

 This is not to suggest that NO TRAVELER RETURNS is merely a logging of all Lugosi's theatrical work.
-What truly makes the work stand out is we are drawn an image of the man's difficult personal life and his struggles to remain employed when work in Hollywood dried up.
+What truly makes the work stand out is we are drawn an image of the man's complicated personal life and his struggles to remain employed when work in Hollywood dried up.

 SUMMERSTOCK: CRUNCHING THE NUMBERS

 Bela Lugosi's career in the late 1940s involved performing in summer stock or at engagements at small theaters at other times during the year.
 To understand what his professional life was like, one has to look at the bookings he was offered.